mini-roostico/ddd/glossary.md

 ## API

 - **User**: a person who interacts with the API.
-- **Suite**: a configuration object that can be saved and edited.
+- **Source**: a configuration object that can be saved and edited.
-- **Result**: an entity that represents the result of the Suite elaboration.
+- **Result**: an entity that represents the result of the Source elaboration.
 - **UserRegistry**: an entity which manage users' repository.
-- **SuiteRegistry**: an entity which manage suites' repository.
+- **SourceRegistry**: an entity which manage source' repository.
 - **AuthenticationService**: an entity which manage users' authentication.
-- **GenerationService**: an entity which manage the Suite elaboration.
+- **GenerationService**: an entity which manage the Source elaboration.
 - **UserEvent**: an event that is triggered by an action involving the UserRegistry (e.g. registration, login, etc.).
-- **SuiteEvent**: an event that is triggered by an action involving the SuiteRegistry (e.g. creation, update, etc.).
+- **SourceEvent**: an event that is triggered by an action involving the SourceRegistry (e.g. creation, update, etc.).
-- **GenerationEvent**: an event that is triggered by a request for a Suite elaboration.
+- **GenerationEvent**: an event that is triggered by a request for a Source elaboration.

 ```plantuml
 @startuml